Bernie Sanders faces feisty Democratic challenger

 "When [Jane Sanders] left Burlington College, the school was in better shape financially and academically than it had ever been," Sanders told the Burlington Free Press.

-Sanders has fended off past challenges from wealthy businessmen and senior politicians alike.
-He won the Vermont Democratic primary in last year's presidential race with over 85 percent of the vote.
+Sanders has fended off previous challenges from wealthy businessmen and senior politicians alike.
+He won the Vermont Democratic primary in last year's presidential race with more than 85 percent of the vote.

 And Svitavsky, who insists he's not running as a mere protest candidate, is largely unknown and has no major endorsements.